African art > Textile > Textile Pongo

 Produced by the pygmies of the Ituri forest in the Democratic Republic of Congo, these woven fabrics made of ficus bark fibers were painted by women.
 The men cut wood and hammered the bark, and the women usually used a decoction of gardenia mixed with charcoal ash to draw with their fingers or plant stems patterns similar to the tattoos worn by tribal members.

-connecting each of them.
-The rhythm and the space created between the different signs would also have a link with the polyphonic songs through which the Mbuti pygmies of Ituri address God.
-Soft touch texture.
-The Mangbetu, in contact with the Asua pygmies, produced a similar type of cloth (called tapa in Oceania) decorated with more complex symbols called murumba or nogetwe .
+The rhythm and the space created between the different signs would also have a link with the polyphonic songs with which the pygmies of Ituri address God.
+Soft touch texture. murumba or nogetwe .

-This type of fabric, if not worn as a loincloth, could be stretched on the inner walls of the huts.
+This type of fabric, if not worn as a loincloth, could be stretched over the inner walls of the huts.